FactomProject/factom-docs/api/includes/_wallet-api.md

 This method, compose-chain, will return the appropriate api calls to create a chain in factom.
 You must first call the [commit-chain](#commit-chain), then the [reveal-chain](#reveal-chain) api calls.
 To be safe, wait a few seconds after calling commit.

+**Notes**:
+Ensure all data given in the `firstentry` fields are encoded in hex.
+This includes the content section.

 ## compose-entry

 > Example Request